Building a better Saskatoon through research

 Celebrating research partnerships between the City of Saskatoon and University of Saskatchewan

 In 2019, USask and the City of Saskatoon funded their first projects through the 2019 Research Junction Development Grant.
 This joint initiative supported five research partnerships focused on urban issues with the 2019 Research Junction Development Grant.
-Since then, four projects were funded by the 2020 Research Junction Development Grant followed by an additional four projects by the 2021 Research Junction Development Grant.
+Since then, four projects were funded by the 2020 Research Junction Development Grant, an additional four projects by the 2021 Research Junction Development Grant, and three projects by the 2022 Research Junction Development Grant.

 If you've had a successful research partnership between the City of Saskatoon and USask, whether part of an internship program, data sharing, funded or unfunded research, tell us about it.
 We are always looking for new stories and partnerships to capture and highlight!